delavina/payload-ecom-temp/README.md

 ## Currencies

-By default the original template ships with support only for USD however we have changed the supported currencies  to EURvia the [plugin configuration](https://payloadcms.com/docs/ecommerce/plugin#currencies).
+By default the original template ships with support only for USD however we have changed the supported currencies to EUR via the [plugin configuration](https://payloadcms.com/docs/ecommerce/plugin#currencies).
 You will need to ensure that the supported currencies in Payload are also configured in your Payment platforms.

 ## Stripe